Implement a Career site with Kenjo

 • Build your own URL structure.

-• Since it's not fully open, the creation of candidates will only allow their data and not their attachments.
+• Since our API is not fully open, the creation of candidates will only allow us to add the candidate's basic data to Kenjo but not their attachments.
 This means that you will have to add the attachments manually to each candidate.

-There is one way to use the API integration and still be able to get the attachments from your candidates.
-You can keep the job listings in your existing website and add the custom job URL (find within each position in Kenjo).
-The moment that your candidates click on a position, they will be redirected to Kenjo's hosted site.
+Note: There is one way to use the API integration and still be able to get the attachments from your candidates.
+You can keep the job listings in your existing website and add the custom job URL (find within each position in Kenjo) to the button APPLY.
+The moment that your candidates decide to apply to a position, they will be redirected to the application form in Kenjo's hosted site.

-This option differs from the second solution since you can fully customize your job listing.
-However, the full application experience for the candidates will be out of your website.
+This option differs from the second solution since you can fully customize your job listings.
+However, the full application experience for the candidates will be out of your website as the application form will still be under Kenjo's domain.

 Was this article helpful?